High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 Neil Patel’s Ultimate Guide to writing blog posts gives lots of handy suggestions on how to format a post for online reading, but in short, you should:

-- include lots of relevant headings include images to break up the copy.
+- Include lots of relevant headings and images to break up the copy

 Finally, if your article is just poorly written in general, users will lose interest and leave.
 Consider working with a copywriter.
 Writing for your blog is a service we offer.